Parul Chaudhary

-Parul Chaudhary (born 15 April 1995) is an Indian athlete from Uttar Pradesh, who specialises in 5000 metres and 3000 metres steeplechase.
+Parul Chaudhary (born 15 April 1995) is an Indian track athlete who specializes in 3000 m steeplechase and 5000 m.
+She has represented India in both the events at the 2024 Paris Olympics.

-She is the first Indian runner to clock a sub-9 minute time in the women's 3000m.

-Early life
+Early and personal life

-Chaudhary hails from Iklauta Village near Meerut.
+Chaudhary hails from Iklauta village, near Meerut.
 She is one of four children of Krishanpal Chaudhary and Rajesh Devi.
-Parul ran barefoot as a teenager and competed in 800 metres in her school starting 2011.
-She switched to 1500 m and 3000 m, before taking to 5000 m and competed professionally in the latter event.
-It helped her land a job with the Western Railway in 2015 when she moved to Mumbai.
+Parul ran barefoot as a teenager and competed in 800 m in her school starting 2011.

+She switched to 1500 m and 3000 m, before taking to 5000 m and competed professionally in the latter event along with 3000 m steeplechase.
+It helped her land her previous job with the Western Railway in 2015 when she moved to Mumbai.

+She was appointed as Deputy Superintendent of Police (DSP) with the Uttar Pradesh Police on 27 January 2024 and began her duties in Moradabad district.

 Career

-In July 2023, Chaudhary won a gold in women's 3000m steeplechase in the Asian Athletics Championships held at Bangkok.
-In August, at the World Athletics Championships held in Budapest, she registered a personal best time and national record in 3000m steeplechase with a time of 9:15.31, in the process, qualifying for the 2024 Paris Olympics.
+In July 2023, Chaudhary won a gold in women's 3000 m steeplechase in the Asian Athletics Championships held at Bangkok.
+In August, at the World Athletics Championships held in Budapest, she registered personal best time and national record in 3000 m steeplechase with a time of 9:15.31, in the process, qualifying for the 2024 Paris Olympics.
 At the Hangzhou Asian Games in October 2023, she claimed gold in the 5000 m event and silver in 3000 m steeplechase.